AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/gettingstarted.md

 ---
-title: Quickstarts | Document Generation API | Adobe PDF Services
+title: Getting Started | Document Generation API | Adobe PDF Services
 ---

-# Quickstarts
+# Getting Started

 This quickstart will guide you through the necessary steps to setup and make a request to the Document Generation API.<br/>
 Use Document Generation API to merge JSON data into Word based document templates and produce high fidelity PDF and Word documents from any